Israel unleashes attacks on Gaza as Hamas threatens hostages' lives

 Israeli forces launched unrelenting airstrikes into the densely populated Gaza Strip on Monday with the aim of rooting out Hamas forces, Israeli Defense Forces spokesman Jonathan Conricus said Monday night local time.

-The airstrikes continued for 10 hours Monday, as Isreali forces react so "Hamas won't be able to strike Israeli civilians ever again," Conricussaid his video update.
+The airstrikes continued for 10 hours Monday, as Israeli forces react so "Hamas won't be able to strike Israeli civilians ever again," Conricussaid his video update.

 In an address to the country, Israeli Prime Minister Benjamin Netanyahu vowed that the military offensive is just beginning.